dukedorje/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+For antigen, I had to include all the plugins in antigen.zsh in the zsh/ folder, because it needs an init, the plugins, then a command to tell it to finish.
+This didn't lend itself to the alphabetical order that ZSH loads the different files.

 ## install